bkness/employee-tracker/README.md

 - [Usage](#usage)
 - [Test](#test)
 - [Contributing](#contributing)
 - [Questions](#questions-📝)

 ## Installation
 npm i

 ## Usage
-This app is to shiowcase the use of databases, inquirer and mysql2 to create tables of data.
+This app is to shiowcase the use of databases, inquirer and mysql2 to create tables of data using employees, roles, and departments.

 ## Test
 npm test